AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 ### As Table

-If your data is organized as a table, pass it to the {api:anychart.data#tree}anychart.data.tree(){api} method with `"as-table"` as the second parameter to create an instance of the {api:anychart.data.Tree}anychart.data.Tree{api} class.
-Then pass the tree to the chart constructor.
+If your data is organized as a table, pass it to the {api:anychart.data#tree}anychart.data.tree(){api} method with `"as-table"` as the second parameter.
+Then pass the instance of the {api:anychart.data.Tree}anychart.data.Tree{api} class created by this method to the chart constructor.

-You can as well pass your data to the **data()** method of the chart or directly to the chart constructor, also with the `as-table` parameter.
+You can as well skip the first step and pass your data to the **data()** method of the chart or directly to the chart constructor, also with the `as-table` parameter.
+In this case the instance of {api:anychart.data#tree}anychart.data.tree(){api} is created implicitly.

 The choice of data fields depends on the chart type.
 But `id` and `parent` are always required – they are used to specify the hierarchy of elements: